dustywhite7/Econ8310/SlidesCode/8 - Lasso.md

 ---

-### What is the Problem?
+# What is the Problem?

 Why does it matter if we have too many variables?

 ---

-### What is the Problem?
+# What is the Problem?

 Why does it matter if we have too many variables?

-- Too many variables leads to mathematical problems with regression analysis
+- Too many variables $\implies$ mathematical problems with regression analysis
 - We **violate our rank and order conditions**!

 **Rank**: Number of linearly-independent vectors in our matrix (# of columns)